mherwig/OpenLens/README.md

 ## Extensions

 Starting with 6.3.0 some extensions are removed from Lens.
-To install these most used extensions simply type **@alebcay/openlens-node-pod-menu** into the Extensions UI in OpenLens Settings page and it should install automatically.
+To install these most used extensions simply download the [openlens-node-pod-menu extension](https://github.com/mherwig/openlens-node-pod-menu/releases) and install the the extension by dragging the tarball into the extensions view of OpenLens (File -> extensions).
-For sources please refer [here](https://www.npmjs.com/package/@alebcay/openlens-node-pod-menu)

 ## Overview